Eutropios/WarMAC/README.md

 ***

-## **💽Reporting Issues**

-*To report an issue, please open an Issue report on GitHub or GitLab respectively.*

 ## **🔮Upcoming/The Future of WarMAC**

 This project is currently not available on PyPi.
 However, I am diligently working on adding functionality before the first official release.
 Upcoming features:
-> Mod rank and Arcane rank handling,, add drop sources tag, and deleting lowest/highest sell prices to keep average in line are coming soon.
+> Mod rank and Arcane rank handling, and deleting lowest/highest sell prices to keep average in line are coming soon.

+## **💽Reporting Issues**

+*To report an issue, please open an Issue report on GitHub or GitLab respectively.*

 ## **⚖️Licensing and Disclaimers**